 When kids are dead set against trying new foods, it can drive parents crazy.
-One talked-about solution to combat this is the one bite rule.
-Also referred to the no-thank-you bite.
+One talked-about solution to combat this is the one-bite rule.
+Also referred to as the no-thank-you bite.

 When I hear parents talk about it they usually say: “I don’t force my kids to eat anything but they do have to try at least one bite of everything served.”

 Sounds great right?
 Well, it depends.